instana/terraform-provider-instana/docs/resources/slo_config.md

 * `duration` - Required - The duration of the time window.
 Must be an integer.
 * `duration_unit` - Required - The unit of the duration.
 Allowed values: `day`, `week`.
-* `initial_evaluation_timestamp` - Required - the initial evaluation timestamp for the Fixed Time Window SLO configuration
+* `initial_evaluation_timestamp` - Required - the starting timestamp for the Fixed Time Window.

 ### Tag Filter Expression Reference